Photo Stories

 london arch great ocean road

-A minute’s drive from the London Arch, we reached the Grotto, a cavity which is the most overlooked and underrated of all the natural attractions along the coast on the Great Ocean Road.
-Part-blowhole, part-archway, part-cave – it offers a peaceful place to enjoy the sea views and soak in the wonderful things nature is capable of.
+Part blowhole, part archway, part cave – it offers a peaceful place to enjoy the sea views and soak in the wonderful things nature is capable of.
 Standing about halfway up the cliff from the sea level, the geological formation is reachable via a decked staircase that leads down from the viewing platform at the top.
-You can either view the wonder from above or head down and explore it at eye-level.
+You can view the wonder from above or head down and explore it at eye level.

 grotto great ocean road